Our Board

 Steve is an experienced Chief Executive Officer with a demonstrated history of working in the leisure, sport, arts and cultural industries.
 Skilled in Innovation, Inclusion and Equality, Coaching, Strategic Planning, Partnership working, Business Growth and Development, Organizational Development, and Event Management.
 Strong business development professional with a Sport & Human Movement Studies – management focused degree from the University of Wales, Cardiff.

-Martin Guyton, Chief Executive, tmactive (South East Region)
+Duncan Anderson, Chief Executive, South Downs Leisure (South East Region)